richyvarghese/ANLY506_RichyVarghese_FinalProject/README.md

 5. Knowledge of epicycle analysis
 6. Knowledge of functions required to perform analysis

+## Questions for EDA
+1. What are the mean and median life expectancy by region?

 ## Data Description
 1. The dataset used for this project is "gapminder.csv" (source: https://raw.githubusercontent.com/birdsarah/pydata-nc/master/tutorial/assets/gapminder.csv)
 2. Data contains demographic information of Life expectancy, Population and Income levels across 197 countries (and their geographical regions), between 1800 and 2015